 Credit risk is one of the top three priorities for the ECB's supervisory work.
-Given the high stock of bad loans on the balance sheets of European banks, non-performing loans (NPLs) are a particular focus of attention.
+For this reason we pay particular attention to non-performing loans (i.e. loans that are not being repaid, or “bad loans”), which feature prominently on balance sheets of European banks.

-What happens to NPLs is important for people and businesses as they weigh on banks' profitability and absorb valuable resources, restricting their ability to make new loans.
-NPLs are also important for society as a whole as problems in the banking sector can quickly spread to other parts of the economy, harming the outlook for jobs and growth.
-So the ECB supports tackling this issue in line with our responsibility to help ensure the safety and soundness of the European banking system.
+What happens to non-performing loans (NPLs) is important for people and businesses as these loans weigh on banks' profitability and absorb valuable resources, restricting their ability to make new loans.
+Bad loans are also important for society as a whole as problems in the banking sector can quickly spread to other parts of the economy, harming the outlook for jobs and growth.
+So the ECB supports banks in tackling this issue in line with our responsibility to help ensure the safety and soundness of the European banking system.

 A major problem

-The European Banking Authority has prepared a set of NPL templates to collect detailed, standardised information on transactions involving non-performing loans.
+In December 2017 the European Banking Authority produced a set of NPL templates to collect detailed, standardised information on transactions involving non-performing loans.
 By providing buyers and sellers with more reliable data, these templates should help improve the market for NPLs and ultimately serve as the foundation for further transactions across Europe.